-The market risk is a risk of negative financial impact due to change in values of the investments. elipsLife exposure to market risk is currently low.
-Majority of elipsLife assets are invested in liquid instruments including time deposit and cash.
+The market risk is a risk of negative financial impact due to change in values of the investments. elipsLife exposure to market risk is currently low when compared to other risks.
+Majority of elipsLife assets are invested in liquid instruments including time deposit and cash and in bonds (including Government bonds and Corporate bonds).